 Reduced Risk of Memory Loss

-Hearing aids can also reduce your risk of diseases associated with aging.
-There is significant evidence that untreated hearing loss can lead to cognitive decline, which is often a precursor to Alzheimer’s disease.
-That’s a scary statistic for a lot of reasons, especially since Alzheimer’s-related deaths increased by 89 percent between 2000 and 2014.
-Even if your loved one has already been diagnosed with a memory condition, treating hearing loss can make communication much easier as their disease progresses.
+Hearing aids can also reduce the risk of memory loss and dementia.
+There is significant evidence that untreated hearing loss can lead to cognitive decline, often a precursor to Alzheimer’s disease.
+That’s a scary statistic for many reasons, especially since Alzheimer’s-related deaths increased by 89 percent between 2000 and 2014.

 Improved Emergency Response

-Emergency response is another example of how hearing aids could lengthen your life.
-We’re constantly surrounded by indicators of safety or danger, like cars honking, people yelling, dogs barking, smoke alarms blaring, and ambulances wailing.
-All of these sounds alert us during emergency situations, allowing us to react accordingly.
-Obviously, hearing loss makes it more difficult to hear these sounds, and this could mean the difference between life and death in an emergency.
+Emergency response is another area where hearing aids could lengthen your life.
+We’re constantly surrounded by safety or danger indicators like cars honking, people yelling, dogs barking, smoke alarms blaring, and ambulances wailing.
+All of these sounds alert us during emergencies, allowing us to react accordingly.

-Getting older is underrated.
-When you reach your sunset years, you’ll likely have more experience, wisdom, and confidence–not to mention free time!
-Many people say they know themselves better as they grow older and they care less what other people think as well.
+Getting older is often underrated.
+When you reach your sunset years, you’ll likely have more experience, wisdom, and confidence–not to mention free time.
+Many people say they know themselves better as they grow older and care less about what other people think.

-Health complications can also accompany aging, of course, but now that you’ve learned how hearing aids can lengthen your life, we hope you’ll protect your auditory health by doing one simple, proactive thing: scheduling a hearing examination with an audiologist.
-Then, if your audiologist determines you could benefit from hearing aids, don’t procrastinate.
-Hearing aids can improve your cognitive function, improve your emergency response, and even reduce your risk of dementia.
-These devices are more than just conveniences – they can be lifesavers.
+If your audiologist determines you could benefit from hearing aids, do not procrastinate.
+Hearing aids can help with your cognitive function, improve your emergency response, and even reduce your risk of dementia.
+These devices are more than just conveniences.
+They can be lifesavers.